 Proper wound care can help prevent the spread of MRSA in athletes.
 In addition to

 prompt medical care and treatment, athletes should take care to keep all cuts, scrapes,

 How is MRSA treated?

-Your health care provider will discuss treatment options with you.
+Your healthcare provider will discuss treatment choices with you.
 These may include:

 Draining any abscess or fluid-filled sore